 Published: Friday 20th March 2020

-Thank you so much for your patience and support over the past few months.
-We have been pleased to welcome all our guests safely this season.
-We are keeping this page updated in line with government guidance to inform all our guests of how any COVID government changes may affect your up and coming bookings.
-Due to the everchanging nature of the legislation we are currently working on amending any bookings that are due to arrive prior to 16th December 2020.
-We are reviewing this date regularly, in line with government guidance and will be keeping this page updated.
+Thank you so much for your patience and support over the past ten months.
+We were pleased to have been able to welcome all our guests safely for the 2020 season and we are confident our holidays from March 2021 will be able to go ahead as planned and we will continue to work in line with the Government guidance.
+We are keeping this page updated in line with government guidance to inform all our guests of how any COVID Government changes may affect your up and coming bookings.
+Due to the everchanging nature of the legislation we are currently working on amending any bookings that are due to arrive prior to 1st March 2021.
+We are reviewing this date regularly, in line with government guidance and will be keeping this page updated and will be in touch if we need to amend your booking.

 Adjustments to how we liaise with our guests- what’s changed?